smaislin186/dwa15-spring2017-notes/02_PHP/08_Arrays.md

 }
 ```

-Note how indexing is used in the for each loop to access the current country in the iteration, `$countries[$countryCode]`
+Note how indexing is used in the foreach loop to access the current country in the iteration, `$countries[$countryCode]`

 Alternatively, if you pass your value by reference, you can edit it directly, e.g.: